kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-Yes
-  - Pod, adds a field in pod
+No

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 Yes, but the impact should be minimal:

-- Pod startup latency: Kubelet must resolve `resourceSliceAttributeRef` values before starting containers with environment variables, but the impact of this is minimized by local informer based lookup
+- Pod startup latency: Drivers must lookup attribute values before starting containers, but the impact of this is minimized by local informer based lookup

-- The feature does not affect existing SLIs/SLOs for clusters not using DRA or for Pods not using `resourceSliceAttributeRef`.
+- The feature does not affect existing SLIs/SLOs for clusters not using DRA or for drivers not opting-in on this feature

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Yes, but the increase should be acceptable:

-- Kubelet Memory:
-  - In-memory cache for attribute mappings: ~1KB per Pod with DRA claims (assumes 5 attributes × 50 bytes per attribute × 4 requests)
-  - Informer caches for ResourceClaim and ResourceSlice objects
-  - Estimated total: 5-10MB for 110 pods per node (worst case: all pods use DRA)

-- Kubelet CPU:
-  - Watch processing: Minimal, only processes updates for node-local resources
-  - Resolution: O(1) cache lookups, minimal CPU (<1% increase)

-- API Server (RAM/CPU):
-  - Additional watch connections: 2 per kubelet (ResourceClaim, ResourceSlice)
-  - 5000-node cluster: 10,000 watch connections (~50-100MB RAM, negligible CPU)
-  - Mitigation: Use informer field selectors to minimize data sent over watches

-**Network IO:**
-- Watch streams: Incremental updates only, minimal bandwidth
-- Estimated: <10KB/s per kubelet under normal conditions

-These increases are within acceptable limits for modern Kubernetes clusters.
+No

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

-No significant risk of resource exhaustion:
+No significant risk of resource exhaustion.

-Sockets:
-- Kubelet opens 2 watch connections to API server (ResourceClaim, ResourceSlice)

-Memory:
-- Pathological case: Malicious user creates many Pods with `resourceSliceAttributeRef` to exhaust kubelet memory
-- Risk: Low.
-Cache size bounded by max pods per node (110) × cache entry size (~1KB) = ~110KB
-- Mitigation: Existing pod limits prevent unbounded growth; cache eviction for terminated Pods

-Inodes:

-- Risk: Low.
-Limited by max volumes per pod (existing limits) and max pods per node
-- Mitigation: Existing Kubernetes limits on volumes and pods

-CPU:
-- Pathological case: Rapid ResourceClaim/ResourceSlice updates trigger excessive cache updates
-- Risk: Low.
-Updates are processed asynchronously; rate limited by API server watch semantics
-- Mitigation: malicius updates can be prevented by AP&F at apiserver level

-Performance tests will be added in beta to validate these assumptions under load (e.g., 110 pods/node, all using DRA).

 ### Troubleshooting